Grrravity/NewsPaperApp/README.md

 * Check that you have access to adb available in your favorite terminal
 * Check that you have curl installed

-1. Download the apk from **[Release](https://github.com/Grrravity/NewsPaperApp/releases/tag/v.0.1.0)** (named app-debug.apk)

-2. Open the folder where you've downloaded the apk
+1. Open a terminal

-3. Run the following commands:
+2. Run the following commands:
 ```bash
 curl --output newspaperapp.apk https://github.com/Grrravity/NewsPaperApp/releases/download/v.0.1.0/app-debug.apk
 adb install newspaperapp.apk